rhblind/drf-haystack/docs/07_faceting.rst

     - Read all query parameters from the request
     - Get a list of ``selected_facets``
     - Update the query parameters by adding the current item to ``selected_facets``
+    - Pop the :attr:`drf_haystack.serializers.HaystackFacetSerializer.paginate_by_param` parameter if any in order to always start at the first page if returning a paginated result.
     - Return a ``serializers.Hyperlink`` with URL encoded query parameters

 This means that for each drill-down performed, the original query parameters will be kept in order to make